dap-mux/dap-tools/README.md

 dap-tui host:port      # custom host + port
 ```

 Step in the editor.
-The observer refreshes its variable tree whenever execution stops
+The TUI refreshes its variable tree whenever execution stops
 at a breakpoint.

 ### Watches